 For FP&A, Planful offers solutions for managing cash flow, workforce reporting, financial reporting, annual operating planning, monthly close and consolidation, and multi-dimensional analysis.
 The company rebranded from Host Analytics in early 2020 to focus on mid-market customers.

 Planful is ideal for larger companies with big FP&A teams that want to work more collaboratively with the business.

 Planful vs Anaplan:

-Planful and Anaplan are both tailored towards larger companies with an affinity for engaging implementation consultants and support.
+Planful and Anaplan are both tailored toward larger companies with an affinity for engaging implementation consultants and support.
 Planful is better for FP&A teams looking to expand their influence in decision-making and business strategy.
-Anaplan is better for CFOs hoping to transform Finance.
+Anaplan is better for CFOs hoping to transform FP&A.

 Vena is ideal for companies that need the rigid process and planning controls of pre-built FP&A processes, or that want to customize a pre-built solution for their unique needs.